 6 Diet

-In contrast, including polyunsaturated fatty acids, such as Omega-3 and Omega-6, can improve symptoms and help to relive anxiety in dogs, including appetite, mood, poor sleep, attention, focus and fatigue (Yehuda et al. 2013).
+In contrast, polyunsaturated fatty acids, such as Omega-3 and Omega-6, can improve symptoms and help to relieve anxiety in dogs, including appetite, mood, poor sleep, attention, focus, and fatigue (Yehuda et al. 2013).

 7 Bach Flower Remedies